alexfertel/nanomachine/README.md

 nano.trigger(&Event::Insertcoin); // <- Unlocked
 ```

-You can also list all possible events or states:
+We can also list all possible events or states:

 ```rust
 // All possible states.